brave/gate3/README.md

     poetry install
     ```

-3. Run the development server using FastAPI:
+3. Run unit tests
     ```bash
-    poetry run fastapi dev
+    poetry run pytest
     ```

-4. Run the production server using Uvicorn:
+4. Run Redis server

     ```bash
-    poetry run fastapi run
+    redis-server
     ```

+5. Run the development server using FastAPI:
+    ```bash
+    poetry run fastapi dev
+    ```

+### Deployment

+Deployments are managed using the [generalized docker build pipeline](https://github.com/brave-intl/general-docker-build-pipeline-action).
+To create a new deployment, simply publish a new release on GitHub.